jerrytron/interacting-with-theory/_theories/contagion-theory.md

 ---
 title: Contagion Theory
 subtitle: FROM MEDICINE & COMMUNICATIONS
 excerpt: "Contact is provided by communication networks in contagion theories.
-These communication networks serve as a mechanism that exposes people, groups, and organizations to information, attitudinal messages and the behaviors of others."
+These communication networks serve as a mechanism that exposes people to information."
 header:
     excerpt: false
     overlay_color: "#333"